ethereum/web3.py/docs/middleware.rst

 Middleware Order
 ~~~~~~~~~~~~~~~~

-Think of the middlewares as being layered in an onion, where you initiate a web3.py request at
+Think of the middleware as being layered in an onion, where you initiate a web3.py request at
 the outermost layer of the onion, and the Ethereum node (like geth) receives and responds
 to the request inside the innermost layer of the onion.
 Here is a (simplified) diagram: